UK woman rescued after falling from cruise ship in Croatia

 The ship's captain, Lovro Oreskovic, said that she was exhausted.

-The circumstances of the incident are being investigated and the British Embassy in Croatia was informed.
+The circumstances of the incident were being investigated and the British Embassy in Croatia was informed.

+A statement from the Norwegian Cruise Line said a guest fell overboard while the ship was on its way to Venice, Italy.

+"We are pleased to advise that the guest was found alive and is currently in stable condition," the statement said.